glue-viz/glue/doc/installation.rst

 ===============

 There are several ways to install Glue on your computer.
 We recommend one of the first two options, which greatly simplify of the (sometimes tricky) task of installing Qt, Matplotlib, and other libraries that Glue relies on.

-.. note :: Glue support with Python 3 is currently experimental.

 Easiest Option (Recommended for Mac users)
 ------------------------------------------